FamBear

 The Platform Model Explained

 Think of it as the difference between asking a travel agent to book your holiday and searching flights yourself.
 The travel agent has expertise, but you might prefer to compare options on your own terms.
-Platforms offering nanny services in Bangkok give you that same control over your childcare search.

 Platform Fees vs Agency Fees

 The fee structures tell different stories.
-Agencies typically charge a one-time placement fee ranging from 5,000 to 15,000 baht, and some add ongoing management fees or take a cut from the caregiver's pay.
+Agencies typically charge a one-time placement fee ranging from 6,000 to 25,000 baht, and some add ongoing management fees or take a cut from the caregiver's pay.
 With a platform, you generally pay a subscription or per-booking fee, and the caregiver sets their own rate.

 Agency vs Platform - Side-by-Side Comparison